 Survival Distribution

 The 2020 George H.W.
-Bush Dollar mintage figures reveal production patterns.
-Both Philadelphia and Denver mints produced identical quantities of 8,452,486 coins each.
-This equal distribution represents standard practice for Presidential Dollar production in 2020.
+Bush Dollar mintage figures reveal a striking contrast between business strikes and collector issues.
+Both Philadelphia and Denver mints produced identical quantities of 8,452,486 coins each, totaling just over 16.9 million business-strike dollars combined.
+This equal distribution is standard practice for Presidential Dollar production in the NIFC (Not Intended For Circulation) era.

 Also Read: Top 100 Most Valuable Morgan Silver Dollar Coins Worth Money List